 Shiva and Shakti

 Whenever a power becomes active, and wherever energy exists, Shakti is working.
-Other terms for these primal principles are PURUSHA and PRAKRITI; Purusha is consciousness and Prakriti is nature.
+These primal principles are PURUSHA and PRAKRITI; Purusha is consciousness, and Prakriti is nature.
 Shiva and Shakti are manifestations of the all-in-one divine consciousness – different sides of the same coin.
-In many pictures, these two primal powers are each depicted as being one-half of the same image; one side female and one side male.
+In many pictures, these two primal powers are each depicted as one-half of the same image; one side female and one side male.
 The left side is the Divine Mother, Pārvatī, the “feminine” energy, and the right side represents Shiva, the “masculine” consciousness.

 Shiva resides in the Sahasrāra Chakra and Shakti in the Mūlādhāra Chakra.
-When Prakriti and Purusha unite in the Sahasrāra Chakra, knowledge, knower and the object of knowledge become one.
-Once we have experienced this no desires remain within us because we realize unequivocally that everything we have ever yearned for is carried within us.
-In this state of absolute consciousness, there are no polarities and therefore no more sorrows; there is only everlasting joy, unconditional love, unlimited compassion and total understanding for all living beings.
+When Prakriti and Purusha unite in the Sahasrāra Chakra, knowledge, knower, and the object of knowledge become one.
+Once we have experienced this, no desires remain because we realize unequivocally that everything we have ever yearned for is carried within us.
+There are no polarities in this state of absolute consciousness and therefore no more sorrows; there is only everlasting joy, unconditional love, unlimited compassion, and total understanding for all living beings.

 Radha and Krishna

 The divine play (Lila) between Krishna and Radha is very playful.
-Like a great game of cat and mouse, the anticipation is what makes the game exciting, not the conclusion.
+Like a great game of cat and mouse, the anticipation makes the game exciting, not the conclusion.

-Radha Krishna is collectively known within Hinduism as the combination of both the feminine as well as the masculine aspects of God.
-Krishna is often referred as Svayam Bhagavan in Gaudiya Vaishnavism theology and Radha is Krishna’s supreme beloved.
+Radha Krishna is collectively known within Hinduism as the combination of God’s feminine and masculine aspects.
+Krishna is often referred to as Svayam Bhagavan in Gaudiya Vaishnavism theology, and Radha is Krishna’s supreme beloved.
 With Krishna, Radha is acknowledged as the Supreme Goddess.
 It is said that she controls Krishna with Her love, and it is believed that Krishna enchants the world, but Radha “enchants even Him.
-Therefore She is the supreme goddess of all.
-Radha Krishna”.(Last Updated On: March 31, 2020)
+Therefore, She is the supreme goddess of all.
+Radha Krishna”.(Last Updated On: September 8, 2021)